Robert Beltran: Early life

-Beltran was born in Bakersfield, California, the son of Aurelia and Luis Beltran Perez, who were immigrants from Mexico.
-Beltran attended East Bakersfield High School and Bakersfield College.
+Beltran was born in Bakersfield, California, the son of Aurelia and Luis Beltran Perez, immigrants from Mexico.
+He attended East Bakersfield High School and Bakersfield College.
 He has two sisters and seven brothers, including Latin Jazz musician Louie Cruz Beltran.

 Career

 Beltran graduated from California State University, Fresno with a degree in Theater Arts and moved to Los Angeles to begin his acting career.
 He had his first film role in Zoot Suit in 1981, but his breakthrough came in 1982 when he played the title character in the independently produced dark comedy Eating Raoul.
 Beltran had a supporting role as Chuck Norris' partner Trooper Kayo Ramos in the 1983 film Lone Wolf McQuade.
-He then starred in the 1984 TV movie The Mystic Warrior as Native American brave Ahbleza, and as Hector in 1984's Night of the Comet.
+He then starred in the 1984 TV film The Mystic Warrior as Native American brave Ahbleza, and as Hector in 1984's Night of the Comet.

+He played Father Michael in a 1993 episode of Murder She Wrote (S9, E12).

-He played Commander Chakotay, the Native American first officer of the starship Voyager, in the science fiction television series Star Trek: Voyager from 1995 to 2001.
+He played Commander Chakotay, the Native American first officer of the starship Voyager, in the science-fiction television series Star Trek: Voyager from 1995 to 2001.
 During this time, he won the Nosotros Golden Eagle Award for Outstanding Actor in a Television Series in 1997.
 He was also nominated in 1996 for the NCLR Bravo Award for Outstanding Television Series Actor in a Crossover Role, and the ALMA Award for Outstanding Individual Performance in a Television Series in a Crossover Role in 1998 and 1999.